SciBorgs/SciGuides/projects/DifferentialDrive.md

 - `public void initialize()`
 	- Called when the command is started
 - `public void execute()`
-	- Called every tic (every 0.02 seconds) while the command is running
+	- Called every tick (every 0.02 seconds) while the command is running
 - `public void end(boolean interrupted)`
 	- Called when the command is ended
 	- Commands can end either because their end condition is met or because they are interrupted by another command on the same subsystem. `end` takes whether or not the command has been interrupted as an input, so that you can change the end behavior of a command based on whether it reached its end condition.
 - `public boolean isFinished()`
 	- This is the end condition for a command.
-It is called each tic after a command has been executed, and if it is `isFinished` returns `true`, the command is un-scheduled and `end(false)` is called (`false` because the command has not been interrupted).
+It is called each tick after a command has been executed, and if it is `isFinished` returns `true`, the command is un-scheduled and `end(false)` is called (`false` because the command has not been interrupted).

 I used the passive voice for these explanations, but just to be clear, all of these methods are being called by the `CommandScheduler`, which is in turn called periodically by `Robot`.

 So, just to summarize the progression:
 1. A command `c` is scheduled
 2. `c.initialize()` is called
-3. Each tic until the command is over:
+3. Each tick until the command is over:
 	1. `c.execute()` is called
 	2. `c.isFinished()` is called, and if it returns `true` the command is over
 4. `c.end(interrupted)` is called